Nagendra1997/mesibo-documentation/livestreaming.md

 ### Creating a User
 Before creating a group, we need to create a mesibo user for the admin.
 We will be using the token that we receive in this step - the access token of the admin user, while creating the group in the next step.
 Note that anyone who wants to join the group, also need to be a mesibo user with a token.

-So, for the first step we need to create a login form, where we authenticate them and generate a token for them.
+So, for the first step we need to create a user, where we authenticate them and generate a token for them.

 1. We will ask for the name and email of the user and send an OTP to their email.
 To do this send a request with the following parameters to send an OTP to the email of the user.

+If you are hosting [Mesibo Backend](https://github.com/mesibo/messenger-app-backend), modify the REST Endpoint accordingly.
+Here, we will use `https://app.mesibo.com/conf/api.php`.

 ```
 https://app.mesibo.com/conf/api.php?op=login&appid=APP_ID&name=NAME&email=USER_EMAIL
 ```